Experienced Mt. Vernon Personal Injury Attorneys Fighting for the People

 Home to more than 30,000 people, Mount Vernon is a community defined by hard work, distinguished history, and friendly citizens.
 There’s no wonder that it frequently ranks among the best small cities in America.

-We’re inclined to agree with that reputation, and we’re so proud to serve the area as Mt Vernon personal injury lawyer.
+We’re inclined to agree with that reputation, and our Mt.
+Vernon personal injury lawyers are proud to serve the area.

 Our team has recovered millions of dollars for accident victims in Mt Vernon.
 Let us help you, too.

 The vast majority of the personal injuries in our state are caused by negligence on the part of an individual, a government, or a company.
 In other words, the at-fault party caused the injury by behaving irresponsibly, failing to act carefully, or otherwise violating the law.

 In those cases, the state requires the defendants to adequately compensate the victims for their losses, which might include:

 - Loss of love and support (in the case of wrongful death),and